7 Incredible River Hikes

 6) Wind River Hike | Main Salmon River, Idaho

 Winding its way back into the Humboldt Wilderness, the Wind River Hike ranges from between 3 and 6-miles round trip.
 After approximately 1 ½-miles, the trail leads to a beautiful shady nook of pouring pools to cool off in.
 This is a good turnaround point for people looking for a shorter hike, or you can continue on from here for a longer moderate-to-difficult 6-mile round trip trek.

 7) Seven Devils View Hike | Snake River, Idaho

 From Salt Creek Camp on Idaho’s Snake River, deep in Hells Canyon, take on a difficult ¾-mile round trip hike for stunning mountain and river views.
 The steep, semi-marked trail is a steady gradient with some need for scrambling.
 Reach the top and see a bird’s eye view of the winding Snake River below you, or look off onto the horizon to take in the Seven Devils Mountains, which make up the Idaho/Oregon border.

 Insider Tip: The Ultimate Hiking and Rafting Vacation

 While we’re talking about rafting and hiking, the proximity of the Tuolumne River in California to all the great trails and iconic landscapes in Yosemite National Park has to be mentioned.
-In fact, hiking enthusiasts can take a wild ride down the action-packed Class IV Tuolumne River and then spend a few days exploring Yosemite’s backcountry by foot on a special Tuolumne & Yosemite Hiker trip.
-If you’ve got 6 days, this might be the most epic hiking and rafting vacation you can take.
+In fact, hiking enthusiasts can take a wild ride down the action-packed Class IV Tuolumne River or nearby Merced River and then spend a few days exploring Yosemite’s backcountry by foot on one of our Yosemite Hiker trips.
+If you’ve got 5 days, this might be the most epic hiking and rafting vacation you can take.